agentloopfyi/agentloopfyi.github.io/_pages/deep-research.markdown

 comment: false
 ---

-Everything I have learnt about deep research is from the following resources:
+Everything I have learnt about deep research are from the following resources:

 1️⃣ [LangChain's deep research from scratch](https://github.com/langchain-ai/deep_research_from_scratch)